 Now, for the big question that is likely hanging over your head...why?

 Secondary infertility shares many of the same causes of primary infertility.
 While some fertility challenges show up earlier on, some complications don’t arise until after one, or multiple, successful pregnancies.

-To better understand, let’s break down some of the most common causes of secondary infertility.
+To better understand what might be going on, let’s break down some of the most common causes of secondary infertility.

 We know that fertility declines with age.
 Since egg quality declines as we age, women in their mid-to-late 30’s and older are more likely to experience fertility issues.

-Men may experience issues leading to infertility, such as impaired sperm production, problems with sperm shape or motility.
+Men may experience issues leading to infertility, such as impaired sperm production, problems with sperm count, shape, or motility.

 It’s possible that you had an underlying condition like endometriosis or PCOS all along, but you had no idea.
-Other issues may include hostile cervical mucus or ovulation problems.
+Other issues may include abnormal cervical mucus or ovulation problems.

 You could have scar tissue, fibroids, adhesions, or blocked tubes as a result of a prior pregnancy or surgery.

 Since your last pregnancy, you or your partner may now have increased risk factors, such as weight, age, smoking, or taking certain medications.